::: POSTAL STATIONERY :::

 Delivery

 Whitney was in no obvious hurry to put the envelopes on sale.
-Rather than incur freight charges to have the envelopes
+Rather than incur freight charges to have the envelopes sent direct to San

-sent direct to San Francisco by railroad (a two to three week trip, depending upon the number of layover days in San
+Francisco by railroad (a two to three week trip, depending upon the number of layover days in San Francisco), he directed a partial

-Francisco), he directed a partial shipment be sent via Panama (a two month trip) with the balance sent by Cape Horn
+shipment be sent via Panama (a two month trip) with the balance sent by Cape Horn (a six month trip).
+All of the envelopes were shipped

-Panama was received on June 9, 1884 and included some portion of all types ordered, including all of the blue inside
+by the ABNCo. on March 27, 1884.
+The shipment sent via Panama was received on June 9, 1884 and included some portion of all types

-envelopes.
-Thus, sometime in June, all types of the envelopes presumably were available to the public.
-The remainder
+1884.
+Thus, on that date presumably all types of the envelopes were available to the public.
+The remainder coming via Cape Horn was

-coming via Cape Horn was shipped on the bark Oregon and was finally received on October 4.
+shipped on the bark Oregon and was finally received on October 4.

 No further orders ever were placed for the 4¢, 5¢ or 10¢ values.
 Additional orders were placed for the 1¢ and 2¢